Kvitekvist/FUS/README.md

 ## Post-installation

-You need to open MO2 ("ModOrganizer.exe") from within the FUS folder.
+You need to open MO2 `ModOrganizer.exe` from within the FUS folder.
 If you had a different MO2 installed previously, do not use that one.

 DO NOT RUN LOOT!
 Everytime you run LOOT a kitten dies and we cry in the corner.
 The load order is exactly as it should be, do not change it.
-In case you changed it you can recover it with the ["restore" button](https://github.com/Kvitekvist/FUS/blob/main/images/restore%20loadorder.png).
+In case you changed it you can recover it with the [`Restore` button](https://github.com/Kvitekvist/FUS/blob/main/images/restore%20loadorder.png).

 ### Activate the essential files